If you've got an interest in science and technology and enjoy helping people, consider becoming a healthcare scientist specialising in audiology

-Healthcare scientists (also known as clinical scientists) working in audiology assess, diagnose and manage patients who have hearing, balance and tinnitus problems.
-They work as part of a multidisciplinary team with patients of all ages.
+As a healthcare scientist (also known as a clinical scientist) working in audiology, you'll assess, diagnose and manage patients who have hearing, balance and tinnitus problems.
+Your patients may include newborn babies, children, adults and elderly people.

 Work involves identifying and assessing hearing and balance functions through administering and interpreting diagnostic tests, and recommending and providing appropriate treatment.